On what dates does Parham open?

 If using a sat nav, please use this postcode: RH20 4HR.

-Is Parham accessible for visitors with mobility problems?
+Is Parham accessible for visitors with limited mobility?

-We have a sign-posted parking area located close to our main entrance for visitors with mobility problems.
-Please speak to a member of staff in the car park when you arrive.
+We have a sign-posted parking area located close to our main entrance for visitors with limited mobility.

 The gardens and grounds can be accessed via gravel and flagstone paths.
-The flagstone paths can become slippery, so we recommend that all our visitors take additional care in wet weather and wear sensible footwear.
+The flagstone paths can become slippery when wet, so we recommend that all our visitors take additional care in wet weather and wear sensible footwear.

 There is a sign-posted accessible WC located in Fountain Courtyard.
 Please ask a member of staff for directions.